home-assistant/developers.home-assistant/docs/dev_101_services.md

 ---
-title: "Integration services"
+title: "Integration service actions"
-sidebar_label: "Custom services"
+sidebar_label: "Custom actions"
 ---

-Home Assistant provides ready-made services for a lot of things, but it doesn't always cover everything.
-Instead of trying to change Home Assistant, it is preferred to add it as a service under your own integration first.
-Once we see a pattern in these services, we can talk about generalizing them.
+Home Assistant provides ready-made actions for a lot of things, but it doesn't always cover everything.
+Instead of trying to change Home Assistant, it is preferred to add it as a service action under your own integration first.
+Once we see a pattern in these service actions, we can talk about generalizing them.

-This is a simple "hello world" example to show the basics of registering a service.
+This is a simple "hello world" example to show the basics of registering a service action.
 To use this example, create the file `<config dir>/custom_components/hello_service/__init__.py` and copy the below example code.

-Services can be called from automations and from the service "Developer tools" in the frontend.
+Actions can be called from automations and from the actions "Developer tools" in the frontend.

 ```python
 DOMAIN = "hello_service"